 Author Credentials

-The answers to these questions are given by my late friend Dr. Richard G. Wilkins (1952-2012) in his "Foreword" to my trilogy, found in the book To Be Virtuous, Second Edition.
+Answers to these questions are given by my late friend Dr. Richard G. Wilkins (1952-2012) in his "Foreword" found in the book To Be Virtuous, Second Edition.
 That book will help you and your children better discern and choose truth and virtue for yourselves.
-When they can read, give them their own copy.
-When they can reason, they will be ready for their own copy of The Language of Human Virtue.
-This will prepare them for The Language of Human Character when the time comes.
+When they can read, give them their own print copy.

-Many setbacks have helped me avoid taking myself too seriously.
-I have, however, taken my work on human characteristics very seriously.
-Human character is the course of study I wish I could have undertaken in college.
-Why it was not / is not offered I do not know.
 For each of us, developing the best possible character will be our crowning achievement in life.
-Human virtue is the curriculum my wife and I came to realize our family needed and will need the most.
+Human virtue is among the curricula my wife and I came to realize our family needed and will need the most.
 We hope your posterity and ours will use it to become the best people they can be.

 ● ARTICLES

 Fager, M. Gregg.
 "The confusion over discrimination."
 Atlanta Journal-Constitution.
 3 April 2014.
 Web.
 4 April 2014, A12.
 Print.
+[On judicial activism and same sex marriage]

 This article was also published in: Sabulis, Tom (tsabulis).
 "Compromise on Religious Freedom Act?"
 Atlanta Forward.
 Atlanta Journal-Constitution.
 Blog.
 3 April 2014.
 Web.